Polishing Cast Aluminum Wheels

-2. Also, use lacquer thinner to clean the part to remove the excess compound in the cracks after you are complete.
+2. Also, use lacquer thinner [affil. link to product info on Amazon] to clean the part to remove the excess compound in the cracks after you are complete.

 3. Do not mix compounds on the same wheel.

-4. Use a metal polish such as "Blue Magic" to maintain the shine.
+4. Use a metal polish such as "Blue Magic" [affil. link to product info on Amazon] to maintain the shine.